How to Climb Mount Elbrus in Russia; Step by Step Guide & My Experience

 MY PERSONAL EXPERIENCE CLIMBING MOUNT ELBRUS (JUNE 2018):

 I had no idea about the South Side/North Side at all.
 I had been in contact with Sergei, the owner of ElbrusTours, his team had helped me so much with my visa and now I was good to go.
-I told him I wanted the best experience possible, so this was what we worked out.
+All I told him was that I had wanted the best experience possible, so this was what we worked out.

 I arrived in Mineralyne Vody with (Anthony from ManVsClock) and we spent a couple of days there catching up with some blogging and business.
 Soon we meet the Elbrus Tour guys who told us our itinerary.
 We would drive to the North Side, hike to the base camp, spend a night there, next day we’d hike to high camp on the north side, and come back down to base camp.
 From there, we’d transfer to base camp on the South Side, in case we weren’t strong enough for the hike without the snowcat on the north side.